spky/pancad/docs/source/index.rst

 PanCAD documentation
 ==========================

-**PanCAD** is a Python library for makers to generate CAD from text and back again.
+**PanCAD** is a Python library for makers to generate, read, and convert CAD files and their associated information to any other file format.

 .. note::